 A fee of $100 to have Library staff set up a meeting room space and an additional $100 for clean-up.

 $75 per hour for an IT staff member to attend your event to assist you with technology needs, such as connecting your equipment to the AV system or setting up sound equipment.
 A rooftop sound system can be rented for $50; this includes setup and teardown.

 Food is allowed in any of the meeting rooms with the exception of the Technology Learning Center, however all catering (anything which is not homemade or potluck) must go through the Roasters in the Library.
 They can be reached at 319-739-0499.
 A $2 per person service fee, up to $250, can be paid if you wish to use another caterer.
 Alcohol is only allowed with an approved caterer with Library Board approval.
 A special event application must be filled out 60 days in advance of the event.

 A minimum charge of $75 per hour may be assessed to the user.

 Pricing will be rounded up to the nearest whole hour, ie: events running 2 hours and 45 minutes will be charged for three hours.

 Book your space for the full time you need it, including any time required to set up or clean up.
-A half hour buffer is automatically set up between reservations and we ask that you adhere to the times you have requested.
+A one-hour buffer is automatically set up between reservations and we ask that you adhere to the times you have requested.